Aurora, Colorado: Attractions

 The Aurora Fox Theatre & Arts Center, another historic landmark, is a 245-seat performing arts facility in the Aurora Cultural Arts District, along East Colfax Avenue.
 In that same area, The People's Building is a performing arts venue with flexible space, including 191 retractable seats and a gallery.

 The Aurora History Museum is a community-based cultural center featuring a permanent exhibit on Aurora history and two changing exhibit galleries touching on topics related to history and decorative arts.
+Additionally, some of their collections can be accessed online here.
+Aurora is home to the Colorado Freedom Memorial and a memorial garden for the victims of the 2012 theater shooting is located adjacent to City Hall.

 The Aurora Symphony Orchestra, a community orchestra established in 1978, offers a full season of full orchestra concerts annually as well as smaller chamber ensemble performances.

-The Aurora Public Library serves its population, providing four main branches, four PC centers, and a variety of events throughout the year to its population.
+The Aurora Public Library provides four main branches and a variety of events throughout the year.

-Town Center at Aurora is the city's main shopping mall.
-Other shopping centers in Aurora include The Gardens on Havana (formerly Buckingham Square) and Southlands.
+Town Center at Aurora is the city's centrally located indoor shopping mall.
+Other major retail centers in Aurora include the outdoor The Gardens on Havana (formerly Buckingham Square) and Southlands Town Center, which is the metro area's largest.
+Stanley Marketplace is a non-traditional retail and entertainment venue occupying the former Stanley Aviation plant.